Welcome to Midweek Makers - let's have another week of sharing!

 Can't you just imagine this little guy, all fuzzy and creeping along up the leaf?
 I made him quite colorful and hope he turns into a stunning butterfly!

-My block is just one of the many you'll find for free this month.
+My block is just one of the many you'll find this month.
 Take a look at all of these other free bug-themed blocks.

 Visit the links to the designers to collect them all!